Skip to main content

 Using DX Engine level caching can significantly improve the performance of your application by reducing the need for real-time calls to backend systems and processing overhead.
 Here are some strategies to leverage DX Engine level caching effectively:

-Component Caching: Every component in the DX Engine has the option to cache its output for a configurable amount of time.
+Component Caching: Every Component in the DX Engine has the option to cache its output for a configurable amount of time.
 By caching the responses of frequently accessed components, you can reduce the number of real-time calls made to backend systems, improving performance and reducing latency.

 Cache Key Configuration: The DX Engine allows you to configure cache keys for each component.
 By using specific cache keys, you can store and retrieve cached data more effectively, ensuring that the cache is used optimally and only when the data is still valid.

-Time-to-Live (TTL) Configuration: You can configure the Time-to-Live (TTL) setting for each cached component response.
+Time-to-Live (TTL) Configuration: You can configure the Time-to-Live (TTL) setting for each cached Component response.
 By setting appropriate TTL values based on the nature of the data and the frequency of updates, you can ensure that the cache remains up-to-date while still providing performance benefits.

-Context-Based Caching: The DX Engine allows you to cache component responses based on the real-time context of the query.
+Context-Based Caching: The DX Engine allows you to cache Component responses based on the real-time context of the query.
 By using context-based caching, you can store and retrieve personalized data for specific user segments or other contextual parameters, improving the overall user experience.

 Dependency Graph Optimization: The DX Engine creates a dependency graph for the components based on the configured logic.
 By optimizing the calling sequence of components and leveraging caching for independent components, you can further improve the performance of your application.